chetwynrx/DynamicCTF/README.md

-# rlctf_arena - This is a deliberately vulnerable web application with limited security measures taken.
+# rlctf_arena - Dynamic environment generation for training RL agents
+This is a deliberately vulnerable web application with limited security measures taken.
 Do not run in a production environment

-Reinforcement Learning Training for CTF.
+Its purpose is to act as a real world vulnerable application that generates vulnerable SQL queries for training reinforcement learning agents.
+This code is only the backend environment, not the OpenAI Gym middleware.

 To initialise:
 1. Configure environment choices in env.yml file